Mauttism/WaTor/README.md

 Dolphins are randomly generated based on the size of the board.
 They never starve, and never duplicate.

 A certain amount of regular Fish are turned into Rabbit Fish.
 Rabbit Fish duplicate at twice the rate.

+# Original

+If you're interested in viewing the original version of this project, what I turned in for an assignment, I have a branch called "original" where I hold the code.
+The main branch contains a version with resorted files, and some minor other changes/bug fixes.